Web UX ; UI & Product Design

 Creating an onboarding experience so that it is clear and concise but very informative, interactive, and intuitive.
 The goal is to make the user very comfortable with the product within the shortest time possible.

 A semester-long assignment in which I had to create an onboarding experience that helps users become familiar and productive with the product - Lucidchart - in no time.
 I also had to learn to problem-frame and problem-solve simultaneously.

-"From my initial interactions with Lucidchart, I gathered that they wanted to make their diagramming software a tool eanybody can use - not just enterprises, but even students.
-Anyone and everyone is a potential Lucidchart user."
+"From my initial interactions with Lucidchart, I gathered that they wanted to make their diagramming software a tool everybody uses - not only enterprises, even students Anyone and everyone is a potential Lucidchart user."

 “Drag and drop is so different from the command of other diagramming software.
 I almost clicked on the shapes every time”

 “The landing page gave me the impression that it is very enterprise oriented and not suited for small startups or individuals.”

 Design Studio Owner